The Dream of Gerontius: Arrangements

 Prelude to The Dream of Gerontius, arranged by John Morrison for symphonic wind band, publisher Molenaar Edition.

 Taking his cue from Wagner's Prelude and Liebestod, Elgar himself made an arrangement entitled Prelude and Angel's Farewell subtitled "for orchestra alone" which was published in 1902 by Novello.
 In 1917 he recorded a drastically abridged version of this transcription on a single-sided acoustic 78rpm disc.

 In popular culture

 The work features as a key plot point in the 1974 BBC Play for Today by David Rudkin, Penda's Fen.

+In 2010, the British radio Soap The Archers ended the episode in which Phil dies with music from this work instead of the usual theme tune.

+The 2025 film The Choral depicts a 1916 performance of The Dream of Gerontius by the fictitious Ramsden Choral Society.